 The vast majority of limited companies hire qualified accountants to take care of this type of paperwork.
 Unless you have some kind of accountancy training, we would advise you to use an accountant to help you set up your tax affairs.
 They will be able to register your company for all the other key taxes – including VAT, and your payroll.

 When is it due?

-The CT600 Corporation Tax Return (which outlines how much profit your company has made during the tax year) must be filed within 12 months of your limited company’s accounting period, but any tax owed must be paid earlier – within 9 months and a day of the end of your accounting period.
+The CT600 Corporation Tax Return (which outlines how much profit your company has made during the tax year) must be filed within 12 months of your limited company’s accounting period.
+Confusingly though, any tax owed must be paid earlier – within 9 months and a day of the end of your accounting period.

-If your profits are above £1.5m (unlikely for most of our readers), you’ll be required to pay your corporation tax in installments.
+If your profits are above £1.5m (unlikely for most of our readers), you’ll be required to pay your CT bill in installments.

 For further information, try the Government’s guides to Corporation Tax.